Aliases for SH2B1 Gene

 This gene encodes a member of the SH2-domain containing mediators family.
 The encoded protein mediates activation of various kinases and may function in cytokine and growth factor receptor signaling and cellular transformation.
 Alternatively spliced transcript variants have been described. [provided by RefSeq, Mar 2009]

 GeneCards Summary for SH2B1 Gene

 SH2B1 (SH2B Adaptor Protein 1) is a Protein Coding gene.
-Diseases associated with SH2B1 include 16p11.2 deletion syndrome and distal 16p11.2 microdeletion syndrome.
-Among its related pathways are PI-3K cascade and Signaling by GPCR.
-GO annotations related to this gene include phospholipid binding and signal transducer activity.
+Diseases associated with SH2B1 include distal 16p11.2 microdeletion syndrome and proximal 16p11.2 microdeletion syndrome.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include signal transducer activity and signaling adaptor activity.
 An important paralog of this gene is SH2B2.

 UniProtKB/Swiss-Prot for SH2B1 Gene